Clay-Ferguson/quantizr/QuantaAgent/README.md

 # About Quanta Agent

-Quanta Agent is a Python-based deamon that runs in the background and will monitor a file system folder for changes, notice files that have AI prompts in them, and then answer those prompts by inserting the answers directly into the files in realtime.
+Quanta Agent is a Python-based deamon that runs in the background and will monitor a file system folder for changes, notice files that have AI prompts in them, and then answer those prompts by inserting the answers directly into your project files in realtime.
 For example, you could go into one of your files and type these lines (below), and the answer (Paris) would `automagically` appear below the question itself, after a second or two!
 All you have to do is save the file, and the answer will then be saved into it a few seconds later.

 ```txt
 ok hal